HOVON Data Center

 For the HOVON trials, the submission coordinators at the HDC are responsible for all submissions in the Netherlands to the central METC (Medical Ethical Assessment Committee), KWF (Dutch Cancer Foundation) and CCMO (Central Committee for Research Involving Human Subjects).
 Also in Belgium and Luxembourg the submission to the competent authorities is either executed by the HDC, or supported.

 Submission dossiers for ethical committees and authorities outside of the BeNeLux are prepared by the HDC in a way that the national trial coordinator only needs to translate the patient specific information and add their national obligatory documents to the dossier.
-The trial manager of each trial ensures that all logistics for the trial are arranged – like making sure that the trial medication distribution is organized and sampling routes and processes are set up.
+The Global Clinical Project Manager (CPM) of each trial ensures that all logistics for the trial are arranged – like making sure that the trial medication distribution is organized and sampling routes and processes are set up.
 The trial team, consisting out of trial assistants, central data managers, monitors, statisticians, ICT and safety officers makes sure that all trial documentation like manuals are written and all databases necessary for capturing the patient data are correctly set up.

-The trial managers and trial assistants are responsible for checking the obligatory site documents so that sites that wish to participate in the trial can be activated.
+The Global CPM and trial assistants are responsible for checking the obligatory site documents so that sites that wish to participate in the trial can be activated.
 The trial manager informs the participating hospital about the trial and assists the chief Principal Investigator in the execution of the trial.
-The trial manger regularly consults with the chief Principal Investigator on the timelines and targets.
+The Global CPM regularly consults with the chief Principal Investigator on the timelines and targets.